 Leonovich - Sonatensatz, Op.
 57 (2004) for Cello and Piano

-Sonatensatz was originally planned out as a multi-movement work based on three motifs: death, life and conflict.
-By the time of the premiere of the work, the composer felt that everything was said that needed to be said in one movement.
-The work begins with a brief slow introduction where all of the motifs are treated and developed as fragments.
+Sonatensatz was originally planned as a multi-movement work based on three motifs: death, life, and conflict.
+By the time of the premiere, however, the composer felt that everything that needed to be said had already been expressed in a single movement.

-Sonatensatz was originally planned out as a multi-movement work based on three motifs: death, life and conflict.
-By the time of the premiere of the work, the composer felt that everything was said that needed to be said in one movement.
-The work begins with a brief slow introduction where all of the motifs are treated and developed as fragments.
-The rest of the piece explores the melodic and harmonic capabilities of the motifs.
-The piano opens the first fast section with a melody based on the “life” motif.
-This melody may be traced throughout the piece.
-The underlying harmonies are almost exclusively based on the “death” motif and the “conflict” chord.
-The work ends with the “death” motif.
-This work was orchestrated and transformed into a three-movement cello concerto in 2006.
+The work begins with a brief slow introduction in which all three motifs are presented and developed as fragments.
+The rest of the piece explores their melodic and harmonic possibilities.
+The piano opens the first fast section with a melody based on the “life” motif, which can be traced throughout the work.
+The underlying harmonies are built almost entirely from the “death” motif and the “conflict” chord, and the piece ends with the “death” motif.

 Listen here: https://youtu.be/bfI6lNhSbT0